tom24d/eventing-dockerhub/README.md

 kubectl apply -f ./example/source.yaml
 ```

-The examples have also `callback-display.yaml` to try `disableAutoCallback=true` mode.
+The examples also have `callback-display.yaml` to try `disableAutoCallback=true` mode.
-Note that `callback-display.yaml` needs `ko` to apply whereas appropriate sink is in the `source.yaml`.
+Under the circumstance that the appropriate sink is in the `source.yaml`, `callback-display.yaml` needs `ko` in order to apply.

 You can see the resource is created via: `kubectl get dockerhubsource`.
 ```